 Why is this medication prescribed?

-Sonidegib is used to treat basal cell carcinoma (BCC; a type of skin cancer) in people with cancer that has come back after surgery or radiation, or in people that cannot be treated with surgery or radiation.
+Sonidegib is used to treat basal cell carcinoma (BCC; a type of skin cancer) in adults with cancer that has come back after surgery or radiation, or in adults that cannot be treated with surgery or radiation.
 Sonidegib is in a class of medications called hedgehog pathway inhibitors.
 It works by blocking the action of a protein that signals cancer cells to multiply.
 This helps stop or slow the spread of cancer cells and may help shrink tumors.

 How should this medicine be used?